-We love Disney World -- don’t get us wrong.
+We love Disney World—don’t get us wrong.
 But there are so many other destinations worthy of your family vacation time.
-Choose one of these vacations for something new, and don’t worry -- The Mouse will always be waiting.
+Choose one of these vacations for something new, and don’t worry—The Mouse will always be waiting.

-Bar Harbor, Maine
+1. Bar Harbor, Maine

 Head north along the coast of Maine and you’ll find some of the world’s loveliest beaches and seaside villages.
 One of our favorite Maine family vacations is Bar Harbor, located just outside of Acadia National Park on Mount Desert Island.
-Enjoy outdoor excursions by day -- taking in the views atop Cadillac Mountain; relaxing on Sand Beach or Echo Lake Beach; listening to the waves imitate a storm at Thunder Hole -- before heading back into town for a puffin-spotting cruise and dinner (followed by ice cream at Udder Heaven Ice Cream Retreat, of course).
+Enjoy outdoor excursions by day—take in the views atop Cadillac Mountain; relax on Sand Beach or Echo Lake Beach; listen to the waves imitate a storm at Thunder Hole—before heading back into town for a puffin-spotting cruise and dinner (followed by ice cream at Udder Heaven Ice Cream Retreat, of course).

 Recommended Hotel: Bluenose Inn – A Bar Harbor Hotel

-Pigeon Forge, Tennessee
+2. Pigeon Forge, Tennessee

 There is so much to do in and around Pigeon Forge, Tennessee—not to mention how beautiful the surrounding area is.
 Activities include zip-lining through Great Smoky Mountain National Park, shredding powder at Ober Gatlinburg Ski Area, and of course, a day (or several) at famous Dollywood!
 Dolly Parton’s namesake amusement park entertains families with rides and shows for all ages, as well as a beautiful amusement park hotel.

 Recommended Hotel: Dollywood’s DreamMore Resort and Spa

-Disney’s Aulani Resort
+3. Disney’s Aulani Resort – Oahu, HI

 You won’t find the characters and theming available at Disney resort hotels, but Disney’s Aulani Resort amuses families with a luxury experience on the island of Oahu in Hawaii.
 The oceanfront property features sparkling pools, family activities, delicious restaurants and superb accommodations.
-If you can manage to pull the kids (and yourselves) from those pools, head to the famous North Shore, Waikiki Beach, Pearl Harbor or the Dole Plantation for real DoleWhips.
+If you can manage to pull the kids (and yourselves) away from the resort, head to the famous North Shore, Waikiki Beach, Pearl Harbor or the Dole Plantation for delicious DoleWhips.

 Did you know Wisconsin Dells is the Water Park Capital of the World?
 It touts 20 water parks!
 Many of the water parks are full water park resorts (Great Wolf Lodge, Kalahari), with water park admission (and tons of other amenities) included in nightly rates.
 But that’s not all this Midwest town offers.
-You can also check out the Rick Wilcox Magic Theater, Wisconsin Deer Park, Mr. Marvel's Wondertorium, and when you’re hungry, MACs for macaroni and cheese served in a dozen variations.
+You can also check out the Rick Wilcox Magic Theater, Wisconsin Deer Park, and when you’re hungry, MACs for macaroni and cheese served in a dozen variations.

 Recommended Hotel: Great Wolf Lodge Wisconsin Dells

-Lake Tahoe, California
+5. Lake Tahoe, California

 The cobalt-blue waters will attract you; the outdoor activities will captivate you; and the ability to disconnect will have your family returning to Lake Tahoe again and again.
 Lakeside activities include hiking, biking, water sports and of course, simply relaxing on the beaches.
 Year-round, you can also visit Squaw Valley Ski Area or Heavenly Mountain Resort for more fun.